open-politics/open-politics/README.md

 - Visual representation of political data
 - Monitoring and alerts
 - Fact-checking (information triangulation)

+## AI Models
+- Open-Source is our friend.
+- More concrete information on the actual setup is layed out in the [Architecture](#architecture) section.

+- Generally, a dataset- and model-agnostic approach is needed.

+- While GPT-4(V) is currently the leading model, it is important for our API calls to be independent of OpenAI's private ownership.
+They can change their API model endpoints at any time.
+We would need to test every version of that.
+- Furthermore, open-source will be our best friend with an increasing dataset of processed political information (like question-answer pairs, summaries, etc.).
+- The models should be able to be trained on the fly and to be fine-tuned for specific tasks.

+- Current hot take: Mixtral MoE-8x7b with experts in different political reporting or analysis domains.

 ## Data Challenges
 - Addressing training data bias